 - Bring a trash bag with you as you start venturing out.

 - If you’re picking up your dog’s waste (thank you!), consider looking around to pick up another pile that was left by another dog.

 - Organize a trail clean-up day with your friends or family.
 Make a game out of this by seeing who can collect the most trash.
 Just an hour a month can make a huge difference for our trails.

 Thank you for contributing to the Tahoe Donner Association trail system.
 This program is a voluntary monetary contribution for public trail users.
 Its purpose is to recognize the financial commitment and trail maintenance efforts the association has made and continues to make on the 60+ miles of multi-use single-track and double-track summer trails.

-For those who are not Tahoe Donner members, a suggested donation of $5 for adult and $2 for child daily use, or $30 for adult and $15 for child summer pass is encouraged, and is available for donation at Alder Creek Adventure Center, Bikeworks, and Member Services, and at select iron rangers at the major trailheads of Glacier Way, Teton Way and the Euer Valley gateway located at Alder Creek Adventure Center.
+For those who are not Tahoe Donner members, a suggested donation of $5 for adult and $2 for child daily use, or $30 for adult and $15 for child summer pass is encouraged and available for donation at Alder Creek Adventure Center, Bikeworks and Member Services.

 Trail access for members and guests of members is free.